 SEC.
-1.11 AMENDMENTS TO THE IRFP
+1.11 AMENDMENTS TO THE RFP

-If an amendment is issued, it will be provided to all who were notified of the IRFP and to those who have registered with the procurement officer after receiving the IRFP from the State of Alaska Online Public Notice website.
+If an amendment is issued, it will be provided to those who have registered with the procurement officer and will be posted to the Online Public Notice (OPN) website.

 SEC.
-1.12 IRFP SCHEDULE
+1.12 RFP SCHEDULE

-The IRFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
+The RFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
 If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted accordingly.
 All times are Alaska Time.